 DrinkWise Chief Executive Officer

-“It is critical that parents know that the overwhelming majority of other parents don’t supply their kids with alcohol– so they can be confident in saying no – and that the overwhelming majority of teenagers don’t drink so they can have that conversation with their kids and help them make the smart choice.”
+“We’ve seen a significant increase in underage teenagers abstaining from alcohol over the past twenty years and while that is pleasing, it is worrying that some Australians still think that underaged teenagers having an occasional drink doesn’t put their health at risk.
+We know that abstaining from alcohol when underage helps protect teenagers, so we want to reassure parents that not supplying alcohol is the right thing to do.
+We also want to remind parents that the overwhelming majority of other parents don’t supply their kids with alcohol– so they can be confident in saying no – and that the overwhelming majority of teenagers don’t drink so they can have that conversation with their kids and help them make the smart choice.

 Backed by research

 As an evidence-based organisation, DrinkWise relies on key independent research and clinical advice to underpin our campaigns and programs.
 It’s okay to say nay was guided by experts in research, public health, medicine and social marketing, in addition to being developed and tested with parents and underage teenagers.
-The following insights informed the campaign:
+The following insights have informed the 2024 campaign:

-The Behavioural Insights Team was commissioned to independently conduct research on the effectiveness of messages in influencing parents to not supply alcohol to their underage children.
+Initially, the Behavioural Insights Team was commissioned to independently conduct research on the effectiveness of messages in influencing parents to not supply alcohol to their underage children.
 The research followed a three-phased approach:

 - Qualitative interviews with teenagers exploring minors’ experiences with parental supply of alcohol.